 She said she thought bananas were the perfect food.
 I said that, yes, bananas are awesome, and we probably go through about two bunches per week – however, after reading Animal Vegetable Miracle I became aware that bananas were never actually in season in Pennsylvania and eating them meant thousands of miles of travel through dirty fuel to bring them to my doorstep.
 So, no, they aren’t perfect.
 But we eat them anyway.

 That’s why I’m not a fan of the “Always” and “Never” lifestyle or the kind of heavy-handed articles that attempt to enforce that.
-While I believe the scientific research articles on pesticides and environment that scare the hell out of us do need to be shared and taken seriously, the reactionary advice to families might be tampered with a bit more understanding.
+While I believe the scientific research articles on pesticides and environment that scare the hell out of us do need to be shared and taken seriously, the reactionary advice to families might be tempered with a bit more understanding.

-Often when we hit people over the head with how terrible their choices are, the reaction can go from paralyzing fear to “fuck it” in a matter of minutes.
+Often when we hit people over the head with how terrible their choices are, the reaction can go from paralyzing fear to “f it” in a matter of minutes.
 And that’s pretty dangerous, especially in an age of food deserts and a fight for minimum wage – although, as a food activist friend once said, “No one has to drink Mountain Dew.”